Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Column.md

          *
          * @param newName The new name of the column.
          *
-         * @result result1 A new column with the new name.
+         * @result renamedColumn A new column with the new name.
          *
          * @example
          * pipeline example {